 Louisville Gas and Electric assistance programs.

 Resources offered by Louisville Gas and Electric include direct financial assistance, payment programs, and energy saving programs like weatherization.
 Thousands of local families will usually benefit from the various LG&E resources.
+Find how to apply for financial help or resources from Louisville Gas and Electric below.
 In addition, the utility company may be able to refer low income, elderly, and needy customers to other local agencies and assistance programs, such as those offered by a community action agency.

 Helping Hands is the primary heating bill assistance program.
 People who need help with making their home more energy efficient, or who need assistance with paying their bill, have options available to them.
 Louisville Gas and Electric will do their best to help low income families and people who need it.
 They work with community action agencies available in the Louisville Metro area as well as surrounding counties.